 The timetable for the provision of the lodging of appeals is specified in the Timetable.
-Appeals may be made only on the ground of an alleged material defect in the application of the procedure or in the documentation which was not prepared by the applicant and was used by Committees which have considered the appellant's application.
-For example, where it is alleged that the documentation placed before a Committee(s) was incomplete, or where it is alleged that a Committee(s) must have overlooked or misapprehended a significant fact.
+Appeals may be made only on the grounds of an alleged material defect in the application of the procedure or in the documentation which was not prepared by the applicant and was used by committees which have considered the appellant's application.
+For example, where it is alleged that the documentation placed before a committee(s) was incomplete, or where it is alleged that a committee(s) must have overlooked or misapprehended a significant fact.

-There is no right to Appeal for applications made under Associate Professor Grade 10 Pay Progression Scheme B.
+There is no right to Appeal for applications made under Associate Professor (Grade 10) Pay Progression Scheme B.

 ACP R&T applicants have the right to lodge an appeal against the decision of the Vice-Chancellor's Committee (VCC).
-Appeals must be made in writing to the Secretary of the AC by the date specified in the Timetable and give clearly the reasons on which the appeal is grounded.
+Appeals must be made in writing, addressed to the Secretary of the Appeals Committee (AC) and sent to ACP@admin.cam.ac.uk by the date specified in the Timetable and clearly give the reasons on which the appeal is grounded.

-The Role and Membership of the Appeals Committee
+The Role and Membership of the Appeals Committee (AC)

-The role of the Appeals Committee (AC) is limited to considering whether or not procedural fairness has prevailed in the consideration of an application.
+The role of the AC is limited to considering whether or not procedural fairness has prevailed in the consideration of an application.
 Accordingly, an appeal will not be a re-hearing or a general review of the application.
 The consideration of the AC will be confined to the issues raised in the grounds of the appeal.
-The AC will not consider fresh evidence in support of the appellant's application unless it relates to a fault in the application of the procedure of a Committee or in the documentation.
+The AC will not consider fresh evidence in support of the appellant's application unless it relates to a fault in the application of the procedure of a committee or in the documentation.

 The General Board (GB) will appoint an AC to hear appeals after the VCC has made its recommendations to the GB and these have been communicated to the applicants.
-The Committee will consist of a Chair and four other members and each member should be present at the meeting(s).
+The committee will consist of a Chair and four other members and each member should be present at the meeting(s).
 If there are circumstances where this is not reasonably practicable, the quorum necessary to reach a substantive decision will be a simple majority of the members, i.e. three.